 General Considerations

-Consider the implementation of NRCS CPS Prescribed Grazing (Code 528) when installing a watering facility to address water quality and animal distribution resource concerns.
+Consider the implementation of Iowa NRCS CPS Prescribed Grazing (Code 528) when installing a watering facility to address water quality and animal distribution resource concerns.

 When possible, locate the watering facility away from streams, ponds, or riparian areas to minimize chance of fecal contamination or surface pollution.